arunchaganty/brimutils/README.txt

     Utils in disguise as bash aliases.

   Makefile
-    Rather crude and direct way to build and install.
+    Automatic build and install.
 Considers the following environment variables.

     PREFIX
       Binary install destination.